DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-03-01-coming-of-age.md

 ---

 I no longer watch movies about good vs evil, where things are clear as day...
-I’d rather enjoy the ones, where morality lies on the ground painted gray
+I’d rather watch the ones, where morality lies on the ground painted gray

 That's not because fighting evil is easy, it's not something I disregard...
 Its because fighting your inner demons is way more hard